Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 UNESCO’s International Mother Language Day is a worldwide annual observance held on 21 February to promote awareness of linguistic and cultural diversity and to promote multilingualism.
 It has been observed globally since 2000 and has important historical roots.
 In Bangladesh 21 February is the anniversary of the day when Bangladeshis fought for recognition for the Bangla language.

-2021 saw lots of online events, still made up of fun, family-friendly crafts and performances, discussions and workshops across Manchester – Britain’s city of languages, where half of all adults and 4 in 10 young people in the city are multilingual.
+A reflection of the times, there were lots of online events, still made up of fun, family-friendly crafts and performances, discussions and workshops across Manchester – Britain’s city of languages, where half of all adults and 4 in 10 young people in the city are multilingual.

-2022 contained a plethora of events centred around celebration of multilingualism amongst Manchester’s libraries and various other relevant organisations, such as ‘Cooking with Words‘ with Anjum Malik.
+These special celebration contained a plethora of events centred around celebration of multilingualism amongst Manchester’s libraries and various other relevant organisations, such as ‘Cooking with Words‘ with Anjum Malik.

-In 2023, there were over 30 events held (20 in person, and 10 online) with a range of organisations including libraries, language centres, community centres and groups, writing groups, a publisher, an arts festival, a gallery and the newly opened Manchester Museum to name a few.
+There were over 30 events held (20 in person, and 10 online) with a range of organisations including libraries, language centres, community centres and groups, writing groups, a publisher, an arts festival, a gallery and the newly opened Manchester Museum to name a few.
 The events were so different in what they offered, from talks to hands on activities and learning, but they all had a passion for multilingualism in common.
 A highlight of 2023’s IMLD was the beautiful multilingual chain poem created by 9 UNESCO Cities of Literature around the world, ‘Words From the Childhood Home‘.

 Multi-Language Mushaira from International Mother Language Day 2019